 - Rest Breaks – A rest break is a period of time when the learner is not required to be at his/her desk but must remain in the examination venue.
 Rest break time does not count as extra writing time.
 The rest break time used will be added to the examination session.
 A separate venue is required for this accommodation.

 - Separate Venue – A separate venue is a quiet environment away from the main examination centre.
 The use of a separate venue is either to assist an individual learner or to prevent possible disturbance to others.

 - Special Equipment – The examining body (e.g. IEB, DBE) must be notified of any specific equipment required.
 In circumstances where the use of specific equipment may distract others a separate venue may be requested.

-Concessions and accommodations are granted once learners have been assessed and show at least an average intellectual ability and a significant long term learning disability which will compromise examination performance.
+Concessions and accommodations are granted by the overseeing institution once individuals have been assessed and show at least an average intellectual ability and a significant long term learning disability which will compromise examination performance.

 Applications for Concessions and Accommodations need to be accompanied by the following documentation:

 - Psycho-Educational Assessment – A full psycho-educational assessment which thoroughly assesses the barrier to learning and a comprehensive clinical history is required.
 An educational assessment report completed within 6 months of the application must be submitted.

 - Relevant Medical Reports – A medical report from the relevant practitioner must be provided.
 This report must include the date of diagnosis, diagnosis, intervention strategies (current and previous), residual challenges and the professional recommendation.